nickzoic/nick.zoic.org/art/rocket-surgery-airborne-iot-telemetry-buzzconf/index.md

 5.5 ms ... and the 180mAh battery manages about 17 minutes of that before browning out and bouncing.

+**(Note: this code uses a library from a PR which hasn't been merged yet ...
+I need to translate it to the new repo.
+See [MicroPython ESP-Now PR](https://github.com/micropython/micropython-esp32/pull/226))**

 example rocket code:

     import network